Motorcycle Rentals in Chiang Mai Thailand

 1. C & P Service.
 51 Kotchasarn Rd.
 Tel: 053271161.
 Bikes:

-Comments: The only derestricted rental KLX250s in town.
-Recommended for the best off-road bikes in town.
+Comments: Recommended for the best off-road bikes in town.
+CP will let you take a bike to Laos.

 2. Dang Hire Bike.
 23 Kotchasarn Rd.
 Tel: 053271524.
 Bikes: Honda AX-1 250s.
 Comments: The only shop left in town with AX1 250s.
 A big fleet and getting old, bike condition varies, so have a good look at your preferred steed first